NavdeeepSinghh/Data-Generation-using-Modelling-and-Simulation-for-ML/README.md

 A rigid cube is dropped from a specified height onto a flat surface under varying physical conditions.

-The simulation captures how physical parameters influence **energy loss during impact and motion**.
+The simulation captures how different physical parameters influence **energy loss during impact and motion**.

 ---